BIDS/repro-case-studies/case-studies/arokem.md

 did to get from the data to the conclusions.

 A huge impact was the mentorship I got from Fernando Perez during graduate school.
-He was not shy about how little of the research in our field he believed, and this skepticism inspired me to struggle to be more confident in my own research conclusions.
+He was not shy about how little of the research in our field he believed to be true, and this skepticism inspired me to struggle to be more confident in my own research conclusions.

 3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
 Examples could